MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

-In C++17, `Derived` is now considered an aggregate type; therefore, the initialization of `Base` via the private default constructor happens directly as part of the Extended aggregate initialization rule.
+In C++17, `Derived` is now considered an aggregate type; therefore, the initialization of `Base` via the private default constructor happens directly as part of the extended aggregate initialization rule.
 Previously, the `Base` private constructor was called via the `Derived` constructor and it succeeded because of the friend declaration.

 The following example shows C++17 behavior in Visual Studio version 15.7 in **/std:c++17** mode: